 Make a difference at Newcastle and your CV

-What many people do not realise is that sabbatical officers will be trustees of their union and therefore financially responsible (and liable) for a business with a turnover running into millions of pounds.
+What many people do not realise is that Full-time officers will be trustees of their union and therefore financially responsible (and liable) for a business with a turnover running into millions of pounds.
 With the support of the union, you will allocate this money and thus be a key figure running events.

 So, what are you waiting for?!